wmaucla/v4/content/projects/KubernetesSetup.md

 showInProjects: true
 ---

-This is an experiment with installing and configuring a kubernetes cluster from terraform.
+An experiment with installing and configuring a kubernetes cluster from terraform.
 Includes adding and testing out different tools + technologies needed to have a fully functioning and reliable cluster.